 All preference shares are non-voting, non-convertible cumulative redeemable preference shares.
-They are currently redeemable at par value on 31 December 2024, or, at the Company's discretion, at any earlier date and will accrue interest at a fixed rate of 10 per cent. per annum.
+They are currently redeemable at par value on 31 December 2025, or, at the Company's discretion, at any earlier date and will accrue interest at a fixed rate of 10 per cent. per annum.
 All preferences shares and accrued interest thereon are thus classified as repayable in one year or less.

-The nominal value of preference share indebtedness is £5,702,000 (31 December 2022: £5,702,000) with the balance of £2,848,000 (31 December 2022: £2,356,000) comprising unpaid coupon and accrued interest thereon.
+The nominal value of preference share indebtedness is £5,702,000 (31 December 2023: £5,702,000) with the balance of £3,649,000 (31 December 2023: £2,848,000) comprising unpaid coupon and accrued interest thereon.
+Holf Investments Ltd has confirmed its willingness, should the Group request, to extend the redemption date on these preference shares until 31 December 2026.